The Best Flight Simulator Software and Hardware in 2022

 People might argue it doesn’t matter whether you use a joystick or yoke with your flight simulator, as you will never get the real feeling of flying a plane.
 Although that might be the case in some way, we believe a flight simulator yoke still offers plenty of added value when using a flight simulator as a training aid.

-Below, we have listed some of the most popular flight simulator yokes on the market, each with their own advantages.
+Here are some of the most popular flight simulator yokes on the market:

-The Logitech Pro Flight Yoke (formerly built by Saitek) is probably one of the most popular and widely-used flight simulator yokes available today.
-It offers a beautiful design, and a separate throttle quadrant that’s extendable for use with multi-engine aircraft.
+The Logitech Pro Flight Yoke is a great all-around option, and one of the most popular and widely-used flight simulator yokes available today.
+It offers great value for money, with lots of programmable buttons and a very convenient separate throttle quadrant, which is extendable for use with multi-engine aircraft.

 If you prefer flying with a (traditional) joystick instead of a yoke, there are quite a few great options as well.
 Here, we’ll list some of the top-rated and most popular joysticks you can get this year!